Sergey-Demidov-GitHub/J-DigitalCards/javafx-sdk-13.0.1/legal/javafx.web/webkit.md

 ordinary General Public License).

   To apply these terms, attach the following notices to the library.
-It is safest to attach them to the gui.startApplication_Stage of each source file to most effectively convey the exclusion of warranty; and each file should have at least the "copyright" line and a pointer to where the full notice is found.
+It is safest to attach them to the gui.startApplicationPane of each source file to most effectively convey the exclusion of warranty; and each file should have at least the "copyright" line and a pointer to where the full notice is found.